GatoGraphQL/GatoGraphQL/layers/Engine/packages/translation-wp/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Implementation of the Translation API for WordPress
+Implementation of the Root package for WordPress

 ## Install